 The gear type limitations and visiting an NPC and paying for transmogrification will stay pretty much the same, which is fine.
 What will change is how the transmog gear pieces will be stored and this is actually quite a revolution from the perspective of a serious collector.
 As I also said in the introduction of my post, this is definitely like a dream coming true.

 Firstly, let me give you a link to the official Blizzard post where the new transmog system is introduced briefly:

 As mentioned in that post, the transmogrification system will have a complete overhaul.
-Not only the Transmogrify UI (the window that you see when you visit the transmogrifier NPC) will change but also a new Wardrobe, where you will be storing the appearances of all the items that you obtain, or previously obtained.
+Not only the Transmogrify UI (the window that you see when you visit the transmogrifier NPC) will change, but also a new Wardrobe UI will be added, where you will be storing the appearances of all the items that you obtain, or previously obtained.
 Pretty big change, right?

-If you had the chance to visit or view Blizzcon 2015, then you already know some important details of the new transmog system.
-If you didn't have a chance to visit or view Blizzcon 2015, you can search "WoW Legion Game Systems Panel - Blizzcon 2015" on YouTube and it will return some videos that you can learn more about.
+If you had the chance to visit or watch Blizzcon 2015, then you already know some important details of the new transmog system.
+If you didn't have that chance, you can search "WoW Legion Game Systems Panel - Blizzcon 2015" on YouTube and it will return some videos that you can learn more about.
 I'm not directly linking to any such videos as I am not sure if they are allowed to be posted like that considering the event was a paid one to attend and to be viewed online.